ofirmanor/nicetable/README.md

 ### Fine-grained NiceTable control
 Instead of creating a NiceTable object inside a print() statement, you can alternatively:
 1. Create a standalone NiceTable object, specifying a list of column names.
-2. Populate it iteratively with the append() function, passing a list, a tuple or a dict), representing a new row.
+2. Populate it iteratively with the append() function, passing a list, a tuple or a dict, representing a new row.
 3. Print it multiple times with different formatting.

 This example uses the string `NiceTable.SAMPLE_JSON`, parses it as JSON, and chery-pick four columns: